 “Before we were interrupted, we were having a conversation, weren’t we?” he asked and she had a feeling that he had found the previous talk rather dull and beyond his control.
 “Go on, Draco about the Dark Lord,”

 Astoria felt revulsion bubbling inside of her and saw Malfoy take his eyes away from her throat before saying pompously.
 “He’s settled quite nicely in with us, as you know, Blaise.”
 He said pointedly and Zabini sneered, “Father says that we have to keep a lot of our meetings a secret because we’d never know who’s really a spy and who’s really loyal.”

 Parkinson simpered a bit.
 Astoria loathed stupid women and rolled her eyes, heaved a sigh that made Zabini’s finger cease their stroking of the arm of his chair, a smirk coming across his mouth.
 “But you have to tell us something Draco.
 We’re all friends here!”
-Parkinson said and then her eyes flickered to Astoria, “at least, some
+Parkinson said and then her eyes flickered to Astoria, “at least, some of us are.”

 “I’m envious of your friendship, my apparent jealousy is written all over my face.”
 Astoria said calmly while looking at her nails and hoping that the nail polish wouldn’t be too much of a burden to have magically removed later.
 “Go on, Malfoy, woo me.”

 For some reason, the words caused a flush to spread to his cheeks and Nott thumped his hands on his legs and said wearily.
 “I’ve had enough with business for one night, Draco.”
 His eyes were on that other pureblood girl as he said loudly, “Let’s play a game!”

 Astoria wondered what poison tasted like.